Welcome to today's edition of the Rush 24-7 podcast.

 They're rooting against us.

-She doesn't have any personal loyalty above and beyond her tight close circle of friends and supporters and donors.
+She doesn't have any personal loyalty above and beyond her tight, close circle of friends and supporters and donors.

 She couldn't draw flies to a book signing.

-She couldn't sell enough copies of the book to any get anywhere near making back the advance that she got.
+She couldn't sell enough copies of the book to get anywhere near making back the advance that she got.

 She didn't care.